ets-labs/python-dependency-injector/README.md

 assert object_a_1.get_one() == object_a_2.get_one() == 1
 ```

+### Catalogs

+Catalogs are named set of providers.

+## Advanced usage

+Below you can find some variants of advanced usage of `Objects`.

+### Inject decorator

-Also injections could be used by any callable with `@inject` decorator:
+`@inject` decorator could be used for patching any callable with injection.
+Any Python object will be injected 'as is', except `Objects` providers,
+that will be called to provide injectable value.

 ```python
 """`@inject` decorator example."""